jbloom/pdmH1N1_HA_K166_mutations/README.rst

 Mutations at site 166 in HA of human pandemic H1N1
 ----------------------------------------------------------

 Analysis of mutations at site 166 (H3 numbering, see `HA numbering`_ below) of the HA from human pandemic H1N1.
+Also examines mutation frequencies of sites 156, 157, and 158 (H3 numbering).

 The input files, analysis scripts, and results can be downloaded `on GitHub`_.